Unknown Hinson: Voice acting career

-Dolly Parton controversy and fallout
+Controversy

-On August 13, 2020, Baker received backlash after posting controversial remarks about Dolly Parton, calling her a "bimbo" and "slut" on his Facebook page in response to a recent news article concerning Parton's support of the Black Lives Matter movement.
-Not long after this post, the Facebook page went offline, but returned on the following day with the posts concerning Parton removed.
-Baker subsequently posted a response to those who were upset, saying "Leave Liberals", calling them "UN-AMERICAN", stating that they "bow down to the ALL-KNOWING-MINORITY", and telling them to have fun "forsaking your own race, culture, and heritage."
+On August 13, 2020, Baker received backlash after posting comments about Dolly Parton, calling her a "bimbo" and "slut" on his Facebook page in response to a recent news article concerning Parton's support of the Black Lives Matter movement.
+Baker subsequently posted a response to those who were upset, telling liberals to "unfriend" him and telling them to have fun "forsaking your own race, culture, and heritage."

 The producers of Squidbillies fired Baker from the series over his remarks.
-Reverend Guitars of Ohio abruptly stopped marketing their Stuart Baker signature series guitars on August 14, 2020 and posted, "we are no longer associated with Unknown Hinson.
+Reverend Guitars of Ohio abruptly stopped marketing their Stuart Baker signature series guitars on August 14, 2020, and posted "we are no longer associated with Unknown Hinson.
 We have stopped production on his guitars and we have removed him from our website."